costoffreedom/costoffreedom-book/book/epilogue/the-cost-of-future-tense.md

 cheering me-time.
 A blooming hell thrives as the gods laugh at our prophetic thin lines: technology would save us all, amen.</p>

-<p>The freest person you've met always has time for you.
+<p>The freest person you’ve met always has time for you.
 Running here,
 standing there, bursting into laughter, frowning, crying along, sharing a quiet moment in the crank of an urban desert, his hello is always a relief.
 You could meet in the eyes of another solitude,